Please note, the order volume has been updated. This is due to package and minimum order quantities.

 At Hilti we produce a range of anchors, which are code compliant and fit seismic performance category C2.

-The above Earthquake hazard map shows the acceleration coefficient for different locations across Australia, as per AS 1170.4-2007.
-Seismic design is relevant in large parts of the country, represented in red and yellow.
+The earthquake hazard map in AS1170-4:2018 shows the acceleration coefficient for different locations across Australia.
+Seismic design is relevant in large parts of the country, represented on the map.

 In Australia seismic category C2 is required in most cases for structural elements due to the ground acceleration zones mentioned earlier.
 Seismic category C2 is also required for non-structural elements for high importance buildings and high ground acceleration zones.